case-contract-testing/contract-case/docs/maintainers/AddingMatchers.md

 ### Creating the MatcherExecutor

 Next, we will add the behaviour of the matcher, both for matching, and for stripping the matchers.
+This goes in `packages/case-core`

 1. Add a new `MatcherExecutor<typeof YOUR_NEW_TYPE>` in an appropriate place in `diffmatch`.
 For example: